 You will receive a local anesthetic to numb the area and mild anesthesia (conscious sedation) to keep you comfortable during the procedure.
 Discomfort is generally very minimal.
 You will be monitored continuously before, during, and after the procedure to ensure that you are as comfortable as possible.

 Should I take my medications on the day of the procedure?

 You should take most of your regular medications the morning of your procedure with a small sip of water.
 Certain medications, such as medications used to control diabetes, should not be taken the same day as your procedure.
 Additionally, you may need to stop taking some medications for several days after your procedure.
 Every treatment plan is different.
 Our care team will instruct you on your specific medication plan at your appointment before your procedure.

 Can I eat or drink before the procedure?

-No food or drink should be taken after midnight the evening prior to the procedure.
-Our car team will review instructions with you prior to the procedure to make sure you understand.
+No food or drink should be taken after midnight the evening before your procedure.
+Our care team will review instructions with you before the procedure to make sure you fully understand.

 Can I drive home after the procedure?

 No. You may still feel a little sleepy after the procedure, so we will release you into the care of a responsible adult, who will receive the discharge instructions on your behalf.
-You should plan to have a friend or family member do this for you, and drive you home.
+You will need to arrange for a friend or family member to drive you home after your procedure.

 What happens after my procedure?

 We will communicate the results of your procedure to the doctor who referred you to us.
-We will schedule for a follow-up visit at our office to review the results with you, and plan the next step in your recovery.
+We will schedule you for a follow-up visit at our office to check how the incision site from your procedure is healing and to plan the next step in your recovery.